Chewieez/bangazon/README.md

 ```

 ### DELETE
 This method handles DELETE requests for the PaymentType records.
-Only requires the ID of the resource/row being deleted
+Requires that the PaymentTypeId of the record to be erased be placed at the end of the URL.

 If successful, the object deleted will be returned.
 - Example URL: